daxko/design/docs/contents/color/index.md

 ## Color palette

-This color palette is composed of primary colors to be used for accent and highlighting and gray scale colors to be used to shade text and to convey hierarchical information.
+This color palette is composed of primary colors to be used for accent, highlighting and gray scale colors to be used to shade text and to convey hierarchical information.

 ### Primary Colors